Ampol: Other investments

 In 2016, Caltex Australia invested A$2.5 million in startup Car Next Door, a peer-to-peer car sharing platform.
 Ampol sold its 17.2% interest for A$16.7 million on 24 December 2021.

 Sponsorship

 Professional tennis

 In the late 1950s, Ampol sponsored professional tennis events.

 The Ampol Tournament of Champions was held at White City Stadium in Sydney in 1957, at Kooyong Stadium in Melbourne in 1958, and at White City Stadium in Sydney in 1959.

-In 1959/1960, the Ampol Open Trophy and bonus prize was presented to the winner of a 15-tournament professional world series of tennis tournaments.
-It was presented at Kooyong Stadium on 2 January 1960 to Lew Hoad, acclaimed "the world's top professional tennis player".
+In 1959/1960, the Ampol Open Trophy and bonus prize was presented to the winner of a 15-tournament world series of tennis tournaments which included all 12 of Jack Kramer's professional players.
+The Ampol Open Trophy was presented at Kooyong Stadium on 2 January 1960 to Lew Hoad, acclaimed "the world's top professional tennis player" for accumulating the most points in the 15 tournaments (which included the Forest Hills stadium in New York City, Roland Garros stadium in Paris, Wembley Arena in London, White City stadium in Sydney, and Kooyong Stadium in Melbourne).

+Professional golf

+Ampol sponsored a professional golf tournament, the Ampol Tournament, between 1947 and 1959 which was the richest golf event outside the U.S. Winners included Gary Player, a three-time winner in 1956, 1957, and 1959, and Peter Thomson in 1954.

 Rugby league

 During the 1980s and early 1990s, Caltex was the naming rights sponsor of Endeavour Field, the home ground of the Cronulla-Sutherland Sharks, which is on the road to its Kurnell Refinery.
 In 2020, Ampol was announced as the sponsor of the State of Origin series until 2023.
+The naming rights was continued for the 2024 series.